logicalperson0/alx-low_level_programming/0x08-recursion/README.md

 5. The file sqrt_recursion is a function that returns the natural square root of a number

 6. The file is_palindrome is a function that returns 1 if a string is a palindrome and 0 if not

+7. The file wildcmp is a function that compares two strings and returns 1 if the strings can be considered identical